 Griff: Cincinnati Latin course instructor

-...my teaching.
+...value scientifically proven methods of low stakes quizzing and interleaving of topics in my teaching.
 I find that students who realize how to learn become much more engaged in their material, regardless of what it is they are learning.
-My degree in classical studies has given me a command of language of which I am proud, and this, coupled with my training and work as an actor, has enabled me to communicate concepts to students with numerous, precise, and individualized explanations.
-Students are often shocked by how bearable...
+My degree in classical studies has given me a command of language of which I am proud, and this, coupled with my training and work as an actor, has enabled me to communicate concepts to students...

 Education & Certification